metabase/metabase/docs/enterprise-guide/full-app-embedding.md

 ---

-## Next: customizing drill-through
+## Next: white labeling
-Tailor what happens when your customers click on charts or graphs by [customizing drill-through](customizing-drill-through.md).
+Learn how to quickly add your own logo and customize the way Metabase looks with [white labeling](whitelabeling.md).